robertc-pm/Duroair-New/src/content/products/durodust.md

     <!--StartFragment-->

     DuroDust™ is the mobile dust collection system with non-vented, non-ducted, industrial dust collection technology.
 From silica dust to hexavalent chromium, it’s the safe, clean air solution for stone cutting, welding, sanding, grinding, painting, and coating preparation.
+The DuroDust is used for non-combustible dust only.

+    * St 0: Kst value 0 – no explosion.
+Typical of silica dust, welding-generated dust and thermally generated dusts from cutting processes.

     For a complete clean air solution, pair DuroDust with: